dabeng/OrgChart/README.md

 ### how to start up demos locally

-**preconditions:**

 - you have to install node.js v6+ because our unit tests are based on jsdom v11
-- you have to install modern browsers because many behaviors of orgchart plugin is based on HTML5 and CSS3
+- you have to install modern browsers because many behaviors of orgchart plugin are based on HTML5 and CSS3
 - run ```npm install``` to install necessary dependencies
 - run ```npm test``` to start up unit testing
 - run ```npm build``` to generate production js&css files of plugin